Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 ```

 ## Linking

+After a class is loaded into memory, it undergoes the linking process.
+Linking a class or interface involves combining the different elements and dependencies of the program together.

+Linking includes the following steps:

+- Verification: This phase checks the structural correctness of the .class file by checking it against a set of constraints or rules.
+If verification fails for some reason, we get a VerifyException.
+- Preparation: In this phase, the JVM allocates memory for the static fields of a class or interface, and initializes them with default values.
+- Resolution: In this phase, symbolic references are replaced with direct references present in the runtime constant pool.
+  For example, if you have references to other classes or constant variables present in other classes, they are resolved in this phase and replaced with their actual references.

 Linking a class or interface involves verifying and preparing that class or interface, its direct superclass, its direct superinterfaces, and its element type (if it is an array type), if necessary.
 Linking also involves resolution of symbolic references in the class or interface, though not necessarily at the same time as the class or interface is verified and prepared.